 IMPORTANT!

-If you use any of these methods in isolation they will likely NOT work.
+Using any of these methods in isolation is unlikely to work.
 When I work one on one with clients we do an in-depth analysis of each child’s needs.
 With some families we work on optimisation of milk feeding.
 With others we focus a lot more in increasing daytime stimulation and increasing sleep pressure.
 Sleep is like a big jigsaw puzzle.
 You will never be able to see the whole picture and get consistent consolidation of sleep if you haven’t put all the pieces together.
 My point is one size does not fit all you have to take a holistic approach to see real long-term success.

 Tips for Successful Sleep Training